 Amazon also has a tendency to release its deals in batches throughout the event with a whole bunch to start off the sale and others announced and added periodically to keep people coming back for more.
 Some deals are limited in supply and others are limited in time so it's first come, first served.

-We expect that Prime Day 2021 will be a similar format, though we're yet to hear anything official.
+We expect that Prime Day 2021 will be a similar format, though we're yet to hear anything official on that front.

 Will Prime Day 2021 be delayed?

-Both of these rumors make some sense.
 Prime Day was initially launched as a way to juice sales in the summer months when, historically, people didn't shop online as much while they waited for fall and pre-holiday deals.
-We expect Amazon will want to get that summer boost back as soon as possible and shipping processes have also improved since last summer so some of those issues are unlikely to impact the event again.
-On the other hand, given how successful the October 2020 event was, Amazon may want to cash in pre-Black Friday once again.
+We expect Amazon is wanting to get that summer boost back as soon as possible and shipping processes have also improved since last summer so some of those issues are unlikely to impact the event again.
+On the other hand, given how well the October 2020 event was received, Amazon may want to cash in pre-Black Friday once again.

 Best Prime Day deals & sales in 2021

-Since we're still a few months away, Amazon hasn't yet announced any early Prime Day deals or, you know, even acknowledged that Prime Day 2021 exists.
-Despite that, we can say with certainty that Prime Day 2021 will bring with it stellar deals on Amazon's first-party devices like Echo smart speakers, Ring video doorbells, Fire TV streaming devices, Kindle e-readers, and more.
+We can also say with certainty that Prime Day 2021 will bring with it stellar deals on more of Amazon's first-party devices like Echo smart speakers, Ring video doorbells, Fire TV streaming devices, Kindle e-readers, and more.

 Based on years past, we also anticipate amazing offers on popular products like Instant Pot, DNA testing kits, iPads, tech accessories, and more.